alxsoares/ctfs/hitcon_quals_2015/simpleCrypto/README.md

 So the process:

 1. Go to the website, register the username : `aaaV,VadminV:trueAB` and any password you fancy.
 Note: I replaced the '"' by 'V' so that they don't get escaped by the JSON parser, 'A' will be a '}' and 'B' will be a ' '.
 The last two are probably useless and could have been "} " directly but helped me visualise the process and make sure some special character doesn't get escaped without me realising it.
-2. Grab the cookie you get (I'm using the chrome extension "Edith This Cookie").
+2. Grab the cookie you get (I'm using the chrome extension "Edit This Cookie").
-3. Find the XOR "difference" between `{"username":"aaaV,VadminV:trueAB", ......`  and `{"username":"aaa","admin":true} `, xor that difference to the cookie you have (because `A xor B xor C` is the same as `A xor C xor B`) and truncate the remaining part of the cookie (the one beyond those first 32 bytes (and the 16 bytes of IV that are at the begining of the cookie)).
+3. Find the XOR "difference" between `{"username":"aaaV,VadminV:trueAB", ......`  and `{"username":"aaa","admin":true} `, xor that difference to the cookie you have (because `A xor B xor C` is the same as `A xor C xor B`) and truncate the remaining part of the cookie (the one beyond those first 32 bytes (and the 16 bytes of IV that are at the beginning of the cookie)).
 4. Replace the old cookie with the new one.
 5. Get the flag !

 ## Conclusion
-You probably want to add a signature to your session cookie so that any shenanigans would be detected and probably goggle what is the best practice in those conditions rather than coming with your own exotic session cookie.
+You probably want to add a signature to your session cookie so that any shenanigans would be detected and probably goggle what is the best practice in those conditions rather than coming up with your own exotic session cookie.